mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 The jump was largely due to TinyPilot receiving a positive mention on [Linus Tech Tips](https://youtu.be/232opnNPGNo), one of the most popular YouTube channels for homelab enthusiasts.
 Even though the review was primarily about our competitor's product, the channel has so many subscribers that TinyPilot saw a sizable surge in orders for the following two weeks.

 I'm happy to see three-month trailing profit staying comfortably in the positive, even amid atypically high costs.
-TinyPilot's is paying a premium to 3D-print cases [beyond our normal capacity](/retrospectives/2022/11/#the-race-for-more-cases), but our costs should drop significantly in January when we switch to metal cases.
+TinyPilot is paying a premium to 3D-print cases [beyond our normal capacity](/retrospectives/2022/11/#the-race-for-more-cases), but our costs should drop significantly in January when we switch to metal cases.

 ## We don't have enough time to save ourselves time